Will Grier: Professional career

-Carolina Panthers
+Carolina Panthers (first stint)

 Grier was selected by the Carolina Panthers in the third round (100th overall) in the 2019 NFL draft.

 In 2019, he was the third-string quarterback behind Cam Newton and Kyle Allen.
 On December 16, it was announced that Grier would be making his first career start in week 16 against the Indianapolis Colts.
 During the game, Grier threw for 224 yards, three interceptions and rushed for 17 yards in the 38–6 loss.
 In Week 17 season finale against the New Orleans Saints, Grier threw for four yards and a pick-six before exiting the game due to a foot injury in the second quarter.
 The Panthers lost the game 42–10.

 In 2020, new head coach Matt Rhule signed free agent Teddy Bridgewater to be the starter at quarterback.
 Grier was named the third-string quarterback after being passed on the depth chart by P. J. Walker.
 He did not play in any games and was declared inactive for 9 of the final 11 contests.

 In 2021, the team traded for Sam Darnold to be the starter at quarterback.
 On August 31, Grier was released after the Panthers decided to keep only two quarterbacks on the roster.